Comparisons11 min read

 ✅ Pros ❌ Cons

-Institutional-grade research No direct crypto trading
+Institutional-level research tools No direct crypto trading

-10,000+ mutual funds Interface complexity for beginners
+10,000+ mutual funds available Steeper learning curve for beginners

-24/7 support + physical branches Options fee ($0.65/contract)
+24/7 support + physical branches Per-contract options fee ($0.65)

-Massive SIPC + additional coverage Robo-advisor fee kicks in above $25K
+Massive insurance coverage Robo-advisor fee above $25K

 Who Should Choose SoFi?